Clarity: The Flexibility-Interpretability Trade-Off in Sparsity-aware Concept Bottleneck Models: Related Work

-\textbf{Leakage in Concept Bottleneck Models.} Information leakage, a phenomenon in which the model high jacks the concept bottleneck in order to directly encode information for the downstream task, is known to pose a big problem to the interpretability of CBMs~\cite{margeloiu2021concept,schoen2025measuring}, and can stem either from wrong concept predictions in the bottleneck or from nonsensical relations between the concepts and the downstream task.
-Leakage has been shown to be difficult to measure~\cite{zarlenga2023towards}, with some authors proposing to use occlusion of ground truth object parts to detect and correct it~\cite{huang2024concept}.
-Some methods to prevent leakage involve adding a non-interpretable side channel to the model~\cite{havasi2022addressing}, releasing pressure from the concept predictor but turning the model into a partial black-box, or carefully choosing the concept set~\cite{ruiz2024theoretical}, which is not always an option in real-world applications.
+\textbf{Leakage in Concept Bottleneck Models.} Information leakage, a phenomenon in which the model hijacks the concept bottleneck to directly encode information for the downstream task, is known to pose a big problem to the interpretability of CBMs~\citep{margeloiu2021concept,schoen2025measuring}, and can stem either from wrong concept predictions in the bottleneck or from nonsensical relations between the concepts and the downstream task.
+Leakage has been shown to be difficult to measure~\citep{zarlenga2023towards}, with some authors proposing to use occlusion of ground truth object parts to detect and correct it~\citep{huang2024concept}.
+Some methods to prevent leakage involve adding a non-interpretable side channel to the model~\citep{havasi2022addressing}, releasing pressure from the concept predictor but turning the model into a partial black-box, or carefully choosing the concept set~\citep{ruiz2024theoretical}, which is not always an option in real-world applications.
+In this work, we argue that one common manifestation of leakage arises when a model maintains high accuracy and sparsity while relying on semantically incorrect concepts.
+In such cases, predictive performance is effectively decoupled from the intended semantic bottleneck, leading to behavior that is functionally equivalent to leakage at the representation level.
+This observation suggests that the degree of semantic misalignment in the active concepts provides a measurable proxy for this failure mode, which we formalize later through the Clarity metric.

-\textbf{Sparsity in Concept Bottleneck Models.} On top of raising concerns about the difficulty of learning a concept predictor, the authors of \cite{ramaswamy2023overlooked} point at another overlooked problem: large concept sets can render CBMs actually unintelligible to humans, with users preferring a handful of concepts per explanation.
+\textbf{Sparsity in Concept Bottleneck Models.} On top of raising concerns about the difficulty of learning a concept predictor, \citet{ramaswamy2023overlooked} point at another overlooked problem: large concept sets can render CBMs actually unintelligible to humans, with users preferring a handful of concepts per explanation.
 This has driven the development of sparsity-aware CBMs, where only a few concepts are selected to contribute to the downstream task, while the rest are effectively zeroed out.
-These methods focus on sparsifying either the concept bottleneck scores~\cite{Panousis_2023_ICCV, Panousis_2024_NeurIPS} or the concept-class matrix that links concept scores to the downstream task~\cite{yang2023language, schrodi2025selective}, while some aim at inducing both types of sparsity simultaneously~\cite{marcos2020contextual}.
+These methods focus on sparsifying either the concept bottleneck scores~\citep{Panousis_2023_ICCV, Panousis_2024_NeurIPS} or the concept-class matrix that links concept scores to the downstream task~\citep{yuksekgonul2022posthoc, yang2023language, labelfree, schrodi2025selective}, while some aim at inducing both types of sparsity simultaneously~\citep{marcos2020contextual}.